 “The problem is that the business…are attempting to maximize their profit, so they want to buy bulk, cheap product that fulfills all of the criteria they come up with.
 And these criteria they come up with are universally profit-driven or simply stupid.
 They want X features, Y functionality, because they need to do aX and aY with the product.
 They don’t care about bX and bY, which in this case are the entire experience of the product, because it’s not something that is quantitated in the corporate machine.”

 Organizations that build product for businesses must SELL in a way that is compatible with the way the business BUYS.
 The organization, say Microsoft’s Interactive Entertainment Business (IEB), or Microsoft’s Business Division (MBD), needs a sales motion that fits the customer.

-IEB, which makes Xbox, has a sales motion centered around allowing the end-user viscerally engage with the product at retail (fed by ‘air cover’ marketing and advertising) .
-In MBS’s case, selling, say Microsoft SharePoint, the sales motion is about having an army of Microsoft sales people (literally tens of thousands of employees are salespeople) call on CIOs and other “business decision makers” to convince them the speeds & feeds of the product address some pain point.
+IEB, which makes Xbox, has a sales motion centered around allowing the end-user to viscerally engage with the product at retail (fed by ‘air cover’ marketing and advertising) .
+In MBD’s case, selling Microsoft SharePoint, the sales motion is about having an army of Microsoft sales people (literally tens of thousands of MS employees are salespeople) call on CIOs and other “business decision makers” to convince them the capabilities of the product address some pain point.